Physical Education and Sport

 Our year 3 children have the opportunity to take part in on site swimming lessons every year.
 We then offer top up swimming lessons to children as they enter year 5.

 Dance week/Multicultural arts week

 This year, during our Multicultural Arts week, we were visited by specialisist dance teachers who provided workshops for all pupils in school.
-Our children took part in a diverse range of dance, from lots of different cultures.
-These included, African, American, Mexican, Brazilian and lots more!
+Our children took part in a diverse range of dance, from countries in our commenwealth.
 We then performed them to other children in school.

 It is important that our children not only enjoy the sports that they are taking part in, but they have the opportunity to reflect and share their experiences with everybody else in the school.
 We encourage our children to share their successes and to be proud of what they have achieved.

 In school, we post all successes on our weekly newsletter and a competition board in school.
 We also ensure that our children enjoy their PE lessons at school, which is monitored through the use of pupil voice monitoring sheets.

 We believe it is vitally important that our children have the best opportunity to be physically active - therefore we ensure that equipment in school is accessible for all.
 For break time, we have purchased new basketball nets, play equipment and table tennis tables, which fit nicely alongside our ball cage, climbing frames and tyre park.
 We have a team of trained playleaders in school who lead games at break and lunchtimes, encouraging all children to learn new games, play cooperatively and be physically active.